msfs11/itsm/HR/Interview plan.md

 # Culture fit
 **How to screen for culture fit?**
+- What’s the most interesting thing about you that’s not on your resume?
+- What did you read last
 - What are the three things that are most important to you in a job?
 - Tell me about a time in the last week when you’ve been satisfied, energized, and productive at work.
 What were you doing?
-- What’s the most interesting thing about you that’s not on your resume?
 - What would make you choose our company over others?
 - What’s the biggest misconception your coworkers have about you and why do they think that?